renanthera/simc-wiki/ActionLists.md

 # Chain-cast Mind Flay Insanity, restarting the cast early if Devouring Plague is about to fall off
 actions+=/mind_flay_insanity,interrupt=1,chain=1,early_chain_if=dot.devouring_plague_tick.remains<=tick_time
 ```
-* _interrupt\_global_ can be used to start the interrupt priority check at the top of the default action list, instead of the current list.
-By default this is disabled (i.e. Default: 0)
+* _interrupt\_global_ When set to 1 (default 0), forces an actor to look for the higher priority action in the global action list.
+This option alters the behavior so that the lookup begins from the actor's currently active action list.
+In the case of `run_action_list`, it is the action list being run.
+In other cases, it is the primary action list (i.e., the list defined by `actions` options).

 ## Non-standard timing